feychou/termotetris/README.md

 basic_tetris
 ============

-A very basic console tetris written in Python.
+A basic console tetris written in Python.